Polynesia: Tonga

 In the 10th century, the Tuʻi Tonga Empire was established in Tonga, and most of the Western Pacific came within its sphere of influence, up to parts of the Solomon Islands.
 The Tongan influence brought Polynesian customs and language throughout most of Polynesia.
 The empire began to decline in the 13th century.

 After a bloody civil war, political power in Tonga eventually fell under the Tuʻi Kanokupolu dynasty in the 16th century.

 In 1845, the ambitious young warrior, strategist, and orator Tāufaʻāhau united Tonga into a more Western-style kingdom.
 He held the chiefly title of Tuʻi Kanokupolu, but had been baptised with the name Jiaoji ("George") in 1831.
 In 1875, with the help of the missionary Shirley Waldemar Baker, he declared Tonga a constitutional monarchy, formally adopted the western royal style, emancipated the "serfs", enshrined a code of law, land tenure, and freedom of the press, and limited the power of the chiefs.

 Tonga became a British protectorate under a Treaty of Friendship on 18 May 1900, when European settlers and rival Tongan chiefs tried to oust the second king.
-Within the British Empire, which posted no higher permanent representative on Tonga than a British Consul (1901–1970), Tonga formed part of the British Western Pacific Territories (under a High Commissioner who residing in Fiji) from 1901 until 1952.
-Despite being under the protectorate, Tonga retained its monarchy without interruption.
+Despite being under the protectorate, Tonga retained its monarchy and most of its local laws without interruption, with Britain exercising varying degrees of influence through consuls appointed by the Western Pacific High Commission.
 On June 4, 1970, the Kingdom of Tonga became independent from the British Empire.